Back to Blog

 Manual list cleaning is fine occasionally, but sustainable list health requires automation.
 Build rules that continuously maintain hygiene without requiring constant attention.

-At a minimum, automate hard bounce removal.
+Hard bounce removal.
 When an email permanently bounces, that address should be flagged immediately and stop receiving emails.
 Most platforms do this automatically, but check your settings.

+Engagement-based sunset flow.
 Consider automated engagement scoring.
 Assign points based on recent opens, clicks, and other engagement signals.
 Subscribers below a certain score threshold enter a sunset flow automatically, receiving re-engagement campaigns before eventual removal.
 This creates a continuous cleaning process rather than periodic purges.

 The frequency of automated cleaning depends on your list growth rate and engagement patterns.
 A fast-growing list with high churn might need weekly hygiene.
 A stable list with long-term subscribers might only need monthly checks.
 Start with more frequent reviews and reduce as you understand your patterns.